 Do you teach me to paint in your style?

 No. You are a unique human being, and that’s why your style is or will be unique.

 In the course, I will teach you a technique (collage-making from your own handpainted collage paper), and a series of fundamental principles (the six visual images, and how they can hang together).
 This collage-making technique and the six visual elements are ‘neutral’.
 With this technique and these visual elements, you can (and will) create unique paintings that express the being that you are.

 Of course, you might be inspired by the kind of marks I make or the colors I choose.
 But if you paint a lot, your personal style will emerge all of its own.

 How long do I have access to the course?

-The online course is part of ArtSchool, and you pay $ 47,00/month (ex VAT for EU customers) for access to all of my online courses.
+If you join ArtSchool, you’ll pay $ 47,00/month (ex VAT for EU customers) for access to all of my online courses.
 The first week is for free.
 Do you want to know more about ArtSchool?
 Check it out here.

 What if I’m not happy with the course?

 If you buy the course separately, you’ll have a 30-day money back guarantee.
 Just send me an email in that case.